mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 **Katagiri:** No, I don’t think so.
 It seems to be good; wonderful.
 [In that little] things are encouraging people.
 But finally, if you attain enlightenment in the dualistic world, it’s nothing but enlightenment in the dualistic world.

-For instance, I will show you [calligraphy](glossary#calligraphy) written by a first grade child who is an expert of calligraphy, so you should look at this and learn calligraphy.
-And then, this child tells you that you are great; you are master of the calligraphy.
+For instance, I will show you [calligraphy](glossary#calligraphy) written by a first grade child who is an expert of calligraphy.
+So you should look at this and learn calligraphy.
+And then, this child tells you that you are great: master of calligraphy.
 Can you imagine?
 That is enlightenment.
 Do you understand?

-**Same person:** No.
+**Same person, and others:** No.

-*(Transcriber’s Note: It sounds like no one understands.)*

 **Katagiri:** A first grade child, who is master of calligraphy.
 But a first grade child is a first grade child; they’re not a perfect master of calligraphy.
 So, in the realm of first grade children, he is a master, an expert.
 But he is still, well, a childish calligrapher.

 This is *interesting*, so I will give you this example.
-You should practice with this, day after day, you should write [calligraphy].
+So you should practice with this; day after day, you should write [calligraphy].
 Finally, this professional person says to you, you have reached the highest level of calligraphy.
 What is that?
 Do you understand?

 **Same person:** No, I still don’t get your point.

-**Katagiri:** So is that the highest level of calligraphy you can reach?
-That is what?
+**Katagiri:** So that is the highest level of calligraphy you can reach – that is what?
 It’s perfect?

 **Same person:** I don’t see it.